kylejones200/psis_4700_applied_ai/webslides/lecture3_Working-with-Text.md

 ## Why Sentiment Matters

-Organizations monitor reputation.
+Organizations monitor reputation
-Teams track customer experience.
+Teams track customer experience
 Early signals prevent damage

 > This slide covers an important concept in applied AI.
 Understanding this material will help you evaluate opportunities and challenges when considering AI applications in your field.